solana-turbin3/Q2_25_Builder_mishalturkane/snap-ledger/README.md

 ---
 ## 1 Account Structure
 These define data storage on Solana.
-- ``` bash merchant.rs ``` Defines the Merchant struct that holds data related to the merchant, like name, wallet address, total sales, etc.
+- ``` merchant.rs ``` Defines the Merchant struct that holds data related to the merchant, like name, wallet address, total sales, etc.

 ``` bash
  #[account]